Reviews12 min read

 What Is Zoho CRM, Exactly?

-Zoho Corporation has been around since 1996 — that's nearly three decades of software development, which is longer than most of its competitors have even existed.
+Zoho Corporation has been around since 1996 — that's nearly three decades of software development, which is longer than most competitors have even existed.
 The company is headquartered in Chennai, India, with major offices in the US and Europe.
-They're privately held, which actually matters from a financial stability standpoint — no quarterly earnings pressure pushing weird product decisions onto paying customers.
-(Fun fact: Zoho has been profitable for most of its existence, which is genuinely unusual in the SaaS world.)
+They're privately held, which actually matters — no quarterly earnings pressure pushing weird product decisions onto paying customers.
+(Fun fact: Zoho has been profitable most of its existence, which is genuinely unusual in the SaaS world.)

-Zoho CRM launched in 2005 and has grown into one of the top five CRM platforms globally by market share.
+Zoho CRM launched in 2005 and has grown into one of the top five CRM platforms globally.
 It's part of the broader Zoho One ecosystem, which includes over 55 business applications.
-That ecosystem integration is one of Zoho CRM's biggest strengths — and also, honestly, one of its biggest sources of complexity.
+That ecosystem integration is one of Zoho CRM's biggest strengths — but also, honestly, one of its biggest sources of complexity.

-In terms of market positioning, Zoho sits squarely between lightweight tools like Pipedrive and enterprise behemoths like Salesforce.
-It's trying to offer enterprise-grade features at SMB prices.
+In terms of market positioning, Zoho sits squarely between lightweight tools like Pipedrive and enterprise giants like Salesforce.
+It's betting that you want enterprise-grade features at SMB prices.
 Sometimes it absolutely nails this.
 Other times, the cracks show.

 📘 The Complete Budget System $4.99